Taiwan's Education Background

 You will find that you have very little alone time at school.
 There is a great deal of interaction between teachers and between teachers and their students.
 Actively try to understand the social environment.
 Try to see what your LET is doing in the classroom, what kind of constraints, goals, and needs they have, and how you can help them out with the skills you possess.
 Be flexible in your perception of your role in the classroom.

-Changhua ETA School
+Changhua ETA/ETF School

 2018-19 8 schools in Changua ( 5 elementary; 3 Junior High).